 - 1) For private real estate and infrastructure investments that would be Applicable Investments but for the ownership threshold in the definition thereof, Staff will: - a) Provide a copy of this Policy to all Managers and prospective Managers; - b) As part of the diligence and monitoring process, review a Manager's Responsible Contractor Policy (if any).
 If the Manager does not have a Policy, then Staff will encourage the Manager to adopt a responsible contractor policy with goals similar to this Policy; - c) As part of the System's ESG process, encourage best practices for responsible contracting as embodied in this Policy; - d) Investigate any credible complaints alleging non-compliance with this Policy.
 This includes facilitating communication regarding Policy objectives with interested parties; and - e) Provide reporting on the adoption of responsible contractor policies generally and the System's Policy in ESG reporting. - 2) For Applicable Investments, Staff will: - a) Provide a copy of this Policy to all Managers and prospective Managers; - b) Exercise appropriate due diligence as to its implementation by such Managers; - c) Require Managers to report exceptions to the Policy; - d) Investigate any credible complaints alleging non-compliance with this Policy on the part of any Manager, Partner, Contractor, Subcontractor, or Operator.
-This includes assisting Managers with Policy implementation and facilitating communication regarding Policy objectives with interested parties; and - e) Provide exception reporting to the Investment Committee annually. - 3) Managers of Applicable Investments in receipt of this Policy will2: - a) Comply with local, state, and federal laws, including, but not limited to, those related to insurance, withholding taxes, labor, anti-discrimination, environmental, and occupational safety and health); - b) Communicate this Policy to its personnel and those engaged in providing Services to Applicable Investments including but not limited to developers, general and sub-contractors, property or asset managers, and other vendors; - c) Exercise appropriate due diligence as to implementation of this Policy by such service providers; and - d) Notify Staff of any potential violations of the Policy and work with the interested parties to resolve issues. - e) Annually provide to the Staff a statement on its compliance with the Policy covering the preceding year in a form approved by the Staff; upon request, and for purposes of periodic audit, provide written substantiation of such compliance. - 4) With respect to Property or Asset Managers, Managers of, or Partners in, Applicable Investments are expected to encourage Property or Asset Managers to1: - a) Communicate this Policy in bid documents to contractors seeking to secure construction or building service contracts;
+This includes assisting Managers with Policy implementation and facilitating communication regarding Policy objectives with interested parties; and - e) Provide exception reporting to the Investment Committee annually. - 3) Managers of Applicable Investments in receipt of this Policy will3: - a) Comply with local, state, and federal laws, including, but not limited to, those related to insurance, withholding taxes, labor, anti-discrimination, environmental, and occupational safety and health); - b) Communicate this Policy to its personnel and those engaged in providing Services to Applicable Investments including but not limited to developers, general and subcontractors, property or asset managers, and other vendors; - c) Exercise appropriate due diligence as to implementation of this Policy by such service providers; and - d) Notify Staff of any potential violations of the Policy and work with the interested parties to resolve issues.

-2 Staff is entitled to rely on the information they receive from third parties and will use good judgment in evaluating the accuracy of the information.
+3 Staff is entitled to rely on the information they receive from third parties and will use good judgment in evaluating the accuracy of the information.